veltzer/demos-docker/exercises/scratch_and_c_dynamic/exercise.md

+# Scratch and C Dynamic

-Create a docker process which prints out messages in a loop.
+Create a docker image with nothing in it except your own C application, dynamically linked.

-Play around with the technology on which the process is built:
-- python
-- bash
-- C#
-- Java.
-- C (a little difficult)
+Demonstrate that it runs.